Explore health content from A to Z.

 For laparoscopic surgery, several small incisions are made in your abdomen.
 During the procedure, surgical instruments are inserted through these small incisions.
 The surgeon operates by looking at the organs on a video monitor.

 For open surgery (also called laparotomy), one larger incision is made.
 The surgery sees and works through this incision.

 Using either type of approach, the stomach is cut lengthwise (up and down).
 A part of the stomach is removed.
 The remaining stomach is closed off with staples.
-This creates a narrower stomach in the shape of a banana.
+This creates a narrower, smaller-volume stomach in the shape of a banana.

 Bariatric surgery is designed to cause a large amount of weight loss.
 Weight loss can cause deposits in the gallbladder called gallstones.
 To prevent this, the gallbladder may be removed during your surgery or at a later date.